Is Private Browsing Really Private? Short answer: No

 - Shopping for gifts.
-Birthdays, holidays, or any occasion — if you’re shopping for a gift for your significant other on your shared computer, make sure you go private.
+Birthdays, holidays, or any occasion — if you’re shopping for a gift for someone on your shared computer, make sure you go private.
 The last thing you want is an overenthusiastic browser sharing your gift ideas and spoiling your surprise.

 - Researching “delicate” topics.
 Sometimes you might need to research topics that you’d rather not have to enter into that search box.
-Researchers, writers, college students, and others have had to search for terms that were out of their comfort zone.
+Researchers, writers, college students, and others may need to search for terms that are outside their comfort zone.
 A private browser may save some embarrassment or help protect confidential medical information.

 - Booking travel online.
 Whether you’re looking for cheap airfares or hotel bookings, a private browser may help.
 With web tracking disabled, airlines and hotels can’t learn too much about your need or desperation to get desired dates and bookings.
 This may prevent them from altering fares based on your search history.